rememberSoftwares/yacana/README.md

 ![plant1B](https://github.com/user-attachments/assets/e479e74c-c4f4-4942-a8b5-bd06b377af8c)

 Read from bottom ⬇️ to top ⬆️.
-(Do note that the Agent and question are defined globaly at the top)
+(Although the Agent and question are defined globaly at the top)

 ```python
 @todo imports